The Asia-Pacific Resilience Prospectus

 climate adaptation resilience building

-The 100 resilient cities (100RC) is an initiative pioneered by the Rockefeller Foundation to help cities in Asia Pacific work towards urban resilience.
+The 100 Resilient Cities (100RC) initiative, pioneered by the Rockefeller Foundation, aims to help cities in the Asia Pacific achieve urban resilience.

-Through the 100RC, a global network of institutions both private and public and across sectors such as buildings, economy, education, environment, emergency and disaster management, information and technology, urban planning and development, and climate change advocates come together to provide service and expertise to assist and support cities in Asia Pacific achieve urban resilience.
+Through the 100RC, a global network of institutions, both private and public, across sectors such as buildings, economy, education, environment, emergency and disaster management, information and technology, urban planning and development, and climate change advocates, comes together to provide service and expertise to assist and support cities in Asia Pacific in achieving urban resilience.

 Why Asia Pacific?

-The regions rapid population growth and development brings in challenges and opportunities.
-The Asia Pacific is home to seven out of 10 most populous city is in the region, carrying 55% of the world’s urban population.
+The region’s rapid population growth and development bring challenges and opportunities.
+The Asia Pacific is home to seven out of the ten most populous cities, carrying 55% of the world’s urban population.

-Climate change, aging infrastructure, extreme weather, climate change and persistent heat, sanitation, water management, congestion and lack of open spaces, mass migration are among the problems the region is facing, challenges that will take its toll eventually.
+Climate change, aging infrastructure, extreme weather, climate change and persistent heat, sanitation, water management, congestion, lack of open spaces, and mass migration are among the problems the region faces, challenges that will eventually take their toll.

-The Rockefeller Foundation has leveraged more than $655 million for this project from national, philanthropic and private sources, US $230 million worth of pro-bono services has been pledged by partners of the 100RC, and 36 citywide resilience strategies have been released to implement the resilience initiatives of the 100RC.
+The Rockefeller Foundation has leveraged more than $655 million from national, philanthropic, and private sources for this project.
+Partners of the 100RC have pledged US $230 million worth of pro-bono services, and 36 citywide resilience strategies have been released to implement the 100RC’s resilience initiatives.

 Roadmap to Resilience

 Resilience building happens when cities respond to their challenges and problems.
-It can be done through collaboration with various sectors and partners that would result in finding solutions that would provide multiple benefits according to the 100RC initiative.
+According to the 100RC initiative, this can be done through collaboration with various sectors and partners, which results in finding solutions that provide multiple benefits.

-An example of responding to a city’s problem that brings multiple benefits is the following case in Jakarta Indonesia.
-In Jakarta only about half of the city residents have access to clean water, just 4% have access to sewerage system meaning that some city residents still practice open defecation.
-74% of the city households rely on ground or river water which is frequently polluted.
-To improve the sewerage system, the city plans to build a wastewater master plan that will provide piped sewerage system by 2022.
+An example of responding to a city’s problem that brings multiple benefits is the following case in Jakarta, Indonesia.
+In Jakarta, only about half of the city residents have access to clean water, and just 4% have access to sewerage systems, meaning that some city residents still practice open defecation.

-A development in wastewater technology will allow small odourless wastewater and recycled water treatment plants to be integrated into the dense urban systems.
-This wastewater recycling technology can deliver multiple benefits like improved sanitation, access to clean reusable water, and can reduce health costs, improve sanitation infrastructure, and reduced greenhouse gas emissions.
+A development in wastewater technology will allow small odourless wastewater and recycled water treatment plants to be integrated into dense urban systems.
+This wastewater recycling technology can deliver multiple benefits, like improved sanitation, access to clean, reusable water, reduced health costs, improved sanitation infrastructure, and reduced greenhouse gas emissions.

 Cities in the 100RC networks are provided with the resources needed to develop resilience through the following ‘4 main pathways’: